AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 and *late binding* functions - and these are decorated using ``@early`` and ``@late`` respectively.

 .. warning::
-   The :func:`~pkgdef.commands` functions are an exception to the rule.
+   The :func:`commands` functions are an exception to the rule.
 They are late bound, but are not the same as a standard function attribute, and are **never** decorated with the early or late decorators.